Brain Awareness Week & Kentucky Science Center Outreach

 Under the direction of Dr. Kris Rau, our chapter has expanded our outreach efforts to include a partnership with the Kentucky Science Center (KSC).

 - NanoDays.
-Held in the Kentucky Science Center BioLab over two weekends in April, 2015, our group provided visitors with many interactive opportunities to experience neuroscience.In our comparative neuroanatomy module, brains from mice, rats, sheep and humans were shown, and members of our group highlighted the similarities and differences in structure and function.
+Held in the Kentucky Science Center BioLab over two weekends in April, 2015, and March, 2016, our group provided visitors with many interactive opportunities to experience neuroscience.In our comparative neuroanatomy module, brains from mice, rats, sheep and humans were shown, and members of our group highlighted the similarities and differences in structure and function.
 Other histology-based modules showed different levels of the spinal cord and different structures of the brain, as well as tissues of the body that are innervated by the peripheral nervous system.
 Microscopy slides, combined with anatomical models, PowerPoint visual aids, visual diagrams, and the knowledge and exuberance of our volunteers enhanced the experience for everyone who visited these modules.
 For the younger visitors, we provided crayons, and brain and neuron coloring sheets.
-A total of 4400 kids and adults visited the Kentucky Science Center over the six days of the event.
+In 2015, a total of 4400 kids and adults visited the Kentucky Science Center over the six days of the event.
 Twenty-four members of the Louisville Chapter of SfN volunteered a total of 156.5 hours.

 - Louisville Youth Science Summit (http://kysciencecenter.org/youth-science-summit-louisville/): Held on Saturday, July 25, 2015, our group participated in a speed mentoring session, and presented an interactive talk and demonstration of nervous system function.
 Over 40 middle and high school students attended the talks.
 By a show of hands, nearly all of the students indicated that this was their very first exposure to the field of neuroscience!